Best Garden Tool Organizers for Garage Walls

 Two distinct storage geometries serve two distinct populations.
 Long-handled tools (rakes, shovels, brooms, mops, leaf blowers) need handle-grip storage: clips, J-hooks, or spring-loaded slots that hold the tool by its handle.
 Small hand tools (pruners, hand trowels, gloves, twine, hose nozzles) need flat-surface storage: pegboard slots, shelves, bins, or small hooks.

 Most homeowners have both populations.
 A wall organizer that covers only one is half a solution.
-Plan for both — one product for the long-handled half, one for the small-hand half — or pick a modular FastTrack rail system that handles both with the right accessories.
+Plan for both — one product for the long-handled half, one for the small-hand half — or pick a modular system like the Rubbermaid FastTrack kit that handles both with the right accessories.

 Mounting geometry — clip, J-hook, rail-mount, pegboard